Houston/Katy Harp Studio

 - Private lessons teacher for the Alief School District (Elsik High School and Kerr High School)

-- Clinician and judge for school districts across the greater Houston area
+- Clinician and adjudicator for school districts across the greater Houston area

 I currently teach in two locations: my home in Katy, TX and through the preparatory school at the University of St. Thomas located in the Montrose district of Houston.
 My teaching days and hours vary depending on student needs and availability.
 I offer a free consultation lesson for new students so that we can get to know each other before making any financial or time commitments.
 Please contact me to schedule your trial lesson and discuss possible lesson times and rates.